Isabellanamutenda/Leaderboard/README.md

 # Leaderboard
-In this project I created a simple to-do-list using JavaScript, and webpack and I have tested it.
+In this project I created a simple leaderboard using JavaScript, and webpack and I have tested it.

 # Built with
 - Webpack